Femur Anatomy: Complete Guide with Parts, Names, Functions & Diagram

 5. Greater Trochanteric Group: These follow stress lines within the greater trochanter, a bony prominence on the femur.

 There is an area with fewer trabeculae called Ward’s triangle, which is a weak spot in the bone.
-It is different from Babcock’s triangle, a region seen on X-rays where hip tuberculosis often occurs.
+It differs from Babcock’s triangle, a region seen on X-rays where hip tuberculosis often occurs.

 Femoral Neck